 Other styles of card interaction include swiping left on the top card in the stack to skip the content; swiping right to move the content to a new pile, the ‘keep' pile, the most well know example of this style is Tinder.

 Ionic Cards are a handy UI component that serve as an entry point to more detailed information such as images, titles, content and actions.
-Ionic cards are super easy to use and can help you creating a beautiful app.
-If you want to start a new Ionic 5 app with cards you should check the free starter template included in Building a Mobile App with Ionic Framework - Complete Guide.
+Ionic cards are super easy to use and can help you create a beautiful app.
+If you want to start a new Ionic 5 app with cards you should check the free starter template included in this guide to create your first Ionic app.

 The List Menu pattern is a similar pattern to the Springboard as each list item is a launch point into the application.
 Switching between modules requires navigating back to the beginning of the list in the same way that the Springboard pattern functions.